pasemes/pasemes.github.io/_posts/2017-05-01-welcome-to-the-blog!.md

 ---
 layout: post
-title: "Welcome to the blog!
-(Or where is the evidence regarding software development practices and tools?)"
+title: "Welcome to the blog!"
+subtitle: "Or where is the evidence regarding software development practices and tools?"
 tags: [personal, meta, blog]
 bigimg: /img/blog/evidence.jpg
 date: 2017-05-01 12:00:00 -0300